MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/graph-operators.md

 ## Before using the graph operators

-The graph operators use V2 of the KQL parser, the client has to be configured to run queries with KQL parser V2.
+The graph operators use V2 of the KQL parser.
 To learn how to configure the client to run with KQL parser V2, select the relevant tab for your environment.

 ### [Kusto.Explorer](#tab/explorer)